There are plenty of magazine outlets for luxury travel stories. These include regional, national, and international magazines and newspapers.

 I’ve published an eBook with lists of 100 Print Magazines that Want to Publish Your Travel Stories.
 Many of the magazines in this eBook also publish luxury travel stories.

 I’m sure you’re wondering by now if your outlets have to be national, six- figure circulation magazines to qualify you for luxury travel assignments?
-This is a valid concern.

 Your outlets need to provide enough “oomph” for luxury resorts and destinations to be interested in hosting you.